If Google shares less data, rivals shout antitrust; if it opens up, privacy advocates cry foul | The Japan Times

 A spokesman said Google changed the approach to app-install ads because it’s hard to accurately measure the performance of these ads when iPhone users are logged out of their Google accounts.
 Letting external firms track ads in these cases would rely on techniques that “don’t provide users with appropriate choice, transparency and control,” the spokesman added.
 AdWeek reported the iPhone and iPad ad changes earlier.

-Google told partners that the restrictions affect ads representing at least 40 percent of the money spent with Google to promote apps on iPhones and iPads, according to a person familiar with the situation.
-The Google spokesman said the “vast majority” of app ads on iPhones will not be affected, but declined to site specific numbers.
+Google told partners that the restrictions affect ads representing at least 40 percent of the money spent with Google to promote apps on iPhones and iPads, according to a source familiar with the situation.
+The Google spokesman said the “vast majority” of app ads on iPhones will not be affected but declined to site specific numbers.

+A similar dynamic is playing out in other parts of Google’s vast business.
+By the third quarter this year, the company plans to stop advertisers from pulling data about who clicks on their web banner and video ads out of Google’s system.

 “Customers pushed back pretty hard,” said Ari Paparo, head of digital ad firm Beeswax and a former Google executive.
 “With the increasing emphasis on privacy, it seems inevitable that they will make this change despite the negative impact.”